rupweb/jinda/README.md

 Performance (the speed): The space and all the processes that use the space run on the same server wherever possible BUT

-while the Jinda monitor can find all the required processes and data on the same box then those are the set made available.
-If something fails, then the Jinda monitor searches for the required processes and data sets available through all the boxes on the cluster, and makes the set available providing the highest throughput.
+where the Jinda monitor can find the required processes and data sets on the same box then those are the sets made available.
+If a process fails, the Jinda monitor finds and starts the required processes and data sets available through all the boxes on the cluster, attempting to make the set available that provides the lowest latency and highest throughput.
+If the data corrupts the Jinda dumps the most recent input to file and becomes available again.

-When the primary box goes down the secondary Jinda realises and kicks in, which in turn creates another secondary of itself on some other box available to it in the cluster.
+When the primary box goes down the secondary Jinda realises and kicks in, making all required processes and data sets available, but further distributing another secondary of itself on some other box available to it in the cluster.
 If the whole cluster goes down a Jinda on a DR box in another cluster can take over as primary.